codicepulito/tdd-js-tutorial-bowling/README.md

 Git tags:

 - step1: initial project state
+- step2: game with all the shots that hit a pin
+- step3: game with the first frame in Spare and all the others that hit a pin
+- step4: game with the first frame in Strike and all the others that hit a pin
+- step5: game with the first two frames in Strike and all the others that hit a pin
+- step6: refactoring
+- step7: game all the frames in Spare and final shot that hit a pin
+- step8: game all the frames in strike

 The practice of TDD takes place in three distinct phases: Red Flag, Green Flag and Refactoring.
 The first phase (Red Flag) requires that the test wrote fails his first run, ensuring that the test itself was well written.